codracker/codracker/README.md

-Here is my introduction :
+Here is in crisp all about me :

-- 🔭 I’m am an inquisitve person , eager to learn and code.
+- 🔭 I’m am an inquisitve hackathon freak,eager to learn and code.
 - 🌱 I’m interested in growing myself in the field of Data Science
 - 👯 I’m looking to  ...
 - 🤔 I’m looking for organization to work in and expand the skills